subhaminion/linux-cheatsheet/docs/boot-process.md

 ### 2 MBR

-The BIOS doesn't seach the whole storage device to determine whether it has an OS or not, instead it looks at the first [sector](https://en.wikipedia.org/wiki/Disk_sector) of the device.
+The BIOS doesn't search the whole storage device to determine whether it has an OS or not, instead it looks at the first [sector](https://en.wikipedia.org/wiki/Disk_sector) of the device.

 The first sector of any bootable device is known as the Master Boot Record (**MBR**).